-Black women working full time, year round are paid only 63 cents for every dollar paid to their white, non-Hispanic male counterparts – leading to a lifetime loss of $867,920.
+Black women working full time, year-round are typically paid only 61 cents for every dollar paid to their white, non-Hispanic male counterparts – leading to a lifetime loss of $946,120.